 12 AAC 40.410.
 Collaborative relationship and plan (a) A licensed physician assistant may not practice without at least one collaborative relationship established under this chapter.
-The collaborative relationship must be documented by a collaborative plan on a form provided by the board and must include (1) the name, license number, and specialty, if any, for the primary supervising physician and atteatome platemate collaborative relationship is and atteast one platemate collaborative plan and must include (1) the name, license number, and specialty, if any, for the primary supervising physician and atteatome platemate collaborative plan and the supervision physician intends to establish a collaborative relationship; (3) the beginning date of employment under the collaborative plan and the physical notice; (4) compliance with 12 AAC 40.415 if the practice location is a remote practice location; and (5) prescriptive authority being granted to the physician assistant by the collaborative plan or within 14 days after the effective date of the collaborative plan or within 14 days after the effective date of any change to that plan. (c) Receipt by the board of the collaborative plan or within 14 days after the effective date of any change to that plan. (c) Receipt by the board or the collaborative plan and must be retained at the place of employment specified in the plan and must be available for inspection by the board or the collaborative plan and the tractically suspends a licensed physician sustant's authority to practice under that collaborative plan unless the change is only to replace the plane collaborative plan and must be available for inspection and at least one alternate collaborating physician remains in place.
-Any change to collaborating physician must be reported to the board or the collaborative plan and the collaborative plan unless the change is only to replace the primary collaborating physician sustant's authority to practice under that collaborative plan unless the change is only to replace the
+The collaborative relationship must be documented by a collaborative plan on a form provided by the board and must include (1) the name, license number, and specialty, if any, for the primary supervising physician and at least one alternate collaborating physician; (2) the name, place of employment, and both residence and mailing addresses of the physician assistant with whom the physician intends to establish a collaborative relationship; (3) the beginning date of employment under the collaborative plan and the physical location of practice; (4) compliance with 12 AAC 40.415 if the practice location is a remote practice location; and (5) prescriptive authority being granted to the physician assistant by the collaborating physician under the collaborative plan. (b) The collaborative plan must be filed with the division within 14 days after the effective date of the collaborative plan or within 14 days after the effective date of any change to that plan. (c) Receipt by the board of the collaborative plan will be considered documented evidence of an established collaborative plan. (d) Any physician assistant subject to a board order must have their collaborative plan approved by the board or its designee in advance of the effective date of the plan to insure that the collaborative plan conforms to the terms of the order. (e) A copy of the current plan must be retained at the place of employment specified in the plan and must be available for inspection by the public. (f) A change in a collaborative plan automatically suspends a licensed physician assistant's authority to practice under that collaborative plan unless the change is only to replace the primary collaborating physician with an existing alternate collaborating physician and at least one alternate collaborating physician remains in place.
+Any change to collaborating physicians must be reported to the board in accordance with (b) of this section. (g) Nothing in this section prohibits periodic board review and assessment of the collaborating physician and the collaborative plan.